prpole/dissertation/chapter2/main.md

 nothing less than the human species, conceived as a collective.
-In order to have the capacity for univocal volition, a type of activity is required of the human collective that has not been possible to that point, a type of action that has the teleology of individual action on the scale of the human collective.
-Though framed here as a simple matter of choice (hence the exhortation), by the time of *Before Adam*'s publication London would come to see the capacity for collective teleological action on a smaller scale as an important step in the development of human species-being, one of the defining advantages the Fire People have over the less resilient Tree People.<!--make sure I set this up earlier--> By calling for further expansion of the collective capacity for "telic action", then, London is calling for the next step in the transformation of human species-being as a he understands it.[@JLCollection JL1251 "Speech on Free Will and Environment"]
+In order to have the capacity for univocal volition, a type of activity is required of the human collective that has not been possible to that point, a type of action that has all the teleology of individual action but on the scale of the human collective.
+Though framed here as a simple matter of choice (hence the exhortation), by the time of *Before Adam*'s publication London would come to see the capacity for collective teleological action on a smaller scale as an important step in the evolutionary development of human species-being, one of the defining advantages the Fire People have over the less resilient Tree
+People: time and again the narrator laments the inability of the Folk to come to a collective decision and enact it.
+By calling for further expansion of the collective capacity for "telic action", then, London is calling for the next step in the transformation of human species-being as a he understands it.[@london_jack_1916 JL1251]

-But to what end does he seek a guided evolution of the human species?
-To put it another way: if this is a vision of teleological collective action, what is the *telos*?
-In the context of his speech, it would probably have been in line with the goals of the ISS [uhh make sure it's this one and remember what the full name is] and the rest of the contemporaneous American socialist movement, as were the majority of his public speaking engagements.
-Where Jack London's thinking on species comes into contact with his thinking on environmental destruction, however---in other words, where he becomes most explicitly Anthropocenic---is in his vision of a more ecological human species-being for the future.
+But to what end?
+If this is a vision of teleological collective action, what is the *telos*?
+In the context of his speech, it would probably have been in line with the goals of the Intercollegiate Socialist Society and the rest of the contemporaneous American socialist movement, as these groups composed the audience of many of his public speaking engagements.[@raskin_jack_2005 59] Where Jack London's thinking on species comes into contact with his thinking on environmental destruction, however---in other words, where he becomes most explicitly Anthropocenic---is in his vision of a more ecological species-being for the future, with implicit acknowledgement of its shortcomings up to that point.

-London mostly developed his concept of an ecological species-being in the final years of his life, and so it is no surprise that the most paradigmatic statement appears in *The Acorn-Planter --- A California Forest Play*, a play written and published (but never performed) in 1916, the year before his death.[^ln-ap-labor] His notes towards what he calls the play's "argument" are more explicit than the final version of the play itself on this point: "The soil & the world belong to those who make the soil & the world most fruitful & thereby make possible life more _abundant_. [...] the duty of life [...] is to make life more abundant."
+London mostly developed his ecological species-being in the final years of his life, and so it is no surprise that the most paradigmatic statement appears in *The Acorn-Planter --- A California Forest Play*, a play written and published (but never performed) in 1916, the year before his death.[^ln-ap-labor] His notes towards what he calls the play's "argument" are more explicit than the final version of the play itself on this point: "The soil & the world belong to those who make the soil & the world most fruitful & thereby make possible life more _abundant_"---and again, "the duty of life [...] is to make life more abundant."
 In this remarkable note, London defines human species-being according to an ecological ethic.
-Making life more "abundant" is both the duty of all living things and the conditions for staking any claim to the planet.
+Making life more "abundant" is both the duty of all living things and the conditions for staking a claim to the planet, or indeed, any of the land on it.
 Though the sense in which he means "belongs to" is ambiguous, it would not be unreasonable, given his political commitments, to take it as a literal theory of property, or rather, as a scheme for the abolition of property in an early eco-anarchist mode.
-In any case, it is important to note that the version of species-being he presents here is both speculative and teleological, established with an eye toward the next step he hopes humanity will take.[@JLCollection JL2059]
+In any case, it is important to note that the version of species-being he presents here is both speculative and teleological, established with an eye toward the next step he hopes humanity will take, while simultaneously acting as a statement defining humanity.[@london_jack_1916 JL2059]

 [^ln-ap-labor]: In the front matter of the play itself, London specifies that *The Acorn-Planter* was to "Be Sung by Efficient Singers Accompanied by a Capable Orchestra."
 Planned to be performed for the Bohemian Club, of which he and Frank Norris were members, the play's demands apparently exceeded its context, for the requisite efficient singers and capable orchestra were never found.
-See [@labor_all_1976].
+See @labor_all_1976.

 In the play itself, at least superficially, this next step is both ecological and premised on alliances across racial, national, and cultural divides.
 Red